emalm/tls-example-apps/README.md

 Also, make sure you have logged into your CF deployment and targeted an org and a space to host the apps.

-If DNS-based platform-native service discovery is enabled for your CF deployment, choose "Option 1" below.
-Otherwise, choose "Option 2" for the frontend apps to discover the backend instances through a public route.
+If your CF deployment has enabled [DNS-based platform-native service discovery](https://github.com/cloudfoundry/cf-app-sd-release), choose [Option 1](#option-1-dns-service-discovery) below.
+Otherwise, choose [Option 2](#option-2-public-service-discovery) for the frontend apps to discover the backend instances through a public route.

-### Option 1: Use DNS-Based Platform Service Discovery
+### <a name="option-1-dns-service-discovery"></a>Option 1: Use DNS-Based Platform Service Discovery

 Push the backend app without a public route: